Mint Fat Bombs

 • Melt coconut oil in small saucepan.
 Add remaining ingredients to blender, add coconut oil and blend until smooth.

-• Pour into an 8×8 baking pan and freeze until solid.
+• Pour into an 8×8 baking pan and chill until solid.

 • Store in refrigerator to prevent softening.